zakvarty/tidy-tuesday/bbc-temperature-records/README.md

 There were a few things that still have me stumped, that I might revisit at some later date:

-- Left aligning title and
+- [ ] Left aligning title and caption
-- Using gradients on multiple parts of the plot
+- [ ] Using gradients on multiple parts of the plot
-- Using the YeOrRd gradient, rather than default blues
+- [ ] Using the YeOrRd gradient, rather than default blues
-- Adding a non-BBC logo to the bottom right.
+- [ ] Adding a non-BBC logo to the bottom right.

 If anyone with superior ggplot skills would like to help with that or give pointers, I would be very